 As we were already starving, we had our first breakfast at Abu Zaghleh Restaurant; having the Jordanian chai and their bread ala Roti Prata.
 After that, without further a due, we pushed off to Jordan-Israel border; Jordanians call it as The King Hussein Bridge whereas the Israelis dub it as The Allenby Bridge.
 Along the way to the border, I could see vast plains served as places for the refugees to live.
 I couldn’t imagine myself living there.
 Must be very hard to be shooed away from your own homeland and have to live in such meager atmosphere.
 I could see UNHCR logo emblazoned everywhere.
 It was heart-wrenching.

 At the courtyard of Temptation Restaurant.
-We were told that the rubble behind is leftovers from the Canaan days; but I am not sure whether it is THE Walls of Jericho or not.
+We were told that the rubble behind are the leftovers from the Canaan days; but I am not sure whether it is THE Walls of Jericho or not.

 The Middle East styled meal & the restaurant.